Halliburton-Landmark/gdp/README-server-install.md

 If you want to change defaults, create `/usr/local/etc/gdp.conf.sh` or `/etc/gdp.conf.sh`.
 This is read as a shell file, and should consist of NAME=value definitions.
-There are several parameters that can be changed, the most useful of which is GDP_ROOT.
+There are several parameters that can be changed, the most useful of which is `GDP_ROOT`.

 There are three cases for `GDP_ROOT`: